 Many homeowners will install tile in their home because it is easily cleaned and is durable.
 The right care and types of tile can withstand almost anything.
 However, if not properly cared for, tile can trap in dirt and odors.
 Tile is very porous and can trap in particles, bacteria and other organisms that can create unpleasant odors.
 Most homeowners never consider tile as being the source of odors.
-Heart of Texas Chem-Dry LLC will share how and what types of odor tile can cause and how to treat and prevent odors from tile.
+Heart of Texas Chem-Dry will share how and what types of odor tile can cause and how to treat and prevent odors from tile.

 Mold & Mildew Odor in Bathroom Tile

 When you smell mold in your home it is very possible the odor is coming from the tile.
 Ceramic tile is a very porous tile and can trap in mold spores that release the odors.
 The mold spores release a gas which is the musty odor of mold.
 Since tile is often installed in damp areas it is very common for mold to develop in the tile.

 It is very common to find tile in kitchens as tile is an easy surface to clean.
 Depending on the type of tile many are filled with tiny pores.
 It takes little imagination to think of all of the spilled drinks, and food particles that may have gotten trapped inside those pores.
 As food breaks down, they release odors.
 If your kitchen smells of rotten food, it could be coming from the tile.

 Sometimes a toilet backs up, floods, and then gets all over your tile.
 Yes, you now have sewer water trapped inside the tile.
 Sewer odors are nasty and make the bathroom feel like a quarantine zone.
 No one wants to walk into the bathroom and get hit with the smell of sewer water.